This review was originally published on September 23, 2013.

 The question of why we need ideals that reflect ourselves back to us, and why we seem to need our representations in games to be ideal, is fascinating.
 But the imperative for a diversely represented world where men and women are equally powerful, having subtle conversations and offered a vast range of interesting moral choices, is itself a type of bind.
 Art has zero obligation to serve as an ideal or to represent the world in an ideal way.
 To place any imperatives on a fictional world to be anything other than the creator’s vision compromises and chokes out its purpose.
 A piece of work needs to be judged based on the rules it establishes.

-How do I better understand where violence takes root; why does it feel meaningful and intentional, rather than mindless and pointless?
+How do I better understand where violence takes root?

 After six days and over fifty hours, having finished every section of every mission and explored as much of this world as I can, I am emotionally drained.
 I can’t talk about how the men in GTAV are punished and rewarded, and how much I feel for them, quite yet.
 And I won’t talk about the series as an indictment of the American Dream or capitalism; as long-running platform for contentious portrayals of women and minorities; as geopolitical space; as revolutionary masterpiece of interactive design; as related to Deleuze; as ethnographic folklore; as neoliberal fantasy of male power, or as an exploration of what gangster culture means for America’s identity.